General Principles

 The Battlefield

 Battles are fought on a flat surface measuring 3 feet by 3 feet, referred to as the battlefield floor.
 This surface is bordered by battlefield edges and populated with all manner of ruined buildings, risers and scaffolding called terrain pieces.
 Together, these elements form the battlefield.
-Rules for terrain pieces are found on page 28.

 Measuring